boldbi/aspnet-core-sample/README.md

 # BoldBI Embedded Sample in ASP.NET Core

-This project was generated using ASP.NET Core version 6.0 or a later version that is installed on your system before it was compiled.
-This sample demonstrates the dashboard rendering with the list of dashboards available in your Bold BI server.
+This project was generated using ASP.NET Core version 6.0.
+This sample demonstrates how to embed the dashboard that is available on your Bold BI server.

 ## Dashboard view